Ashh-ai/Data-Analytics-Projects/AB Testing Result Analyze/readme.md

 * Performed probability computations, hypothesis testing and logistic regression on the data using Pandas, Numpy, and the statsmodels module in Python.
 * Made recommendations backed by statistical inferences for deciding the web page version and documented limitations of the analysis

+A short description about my project.

+ Actively maintained and updated regularly.
+ New improvements and features added frequently.